Federico Carrone

 A Fact-Producing Compiler

-Concrete already reports facts about authority, allocation, recursion, loop boundedness, trust, fingerprints, and proof evidence.
-The next step is making those facts queryable.
+Concrete already knows a lot about what a program relies on: authority, allocation, recursion, trust, safety obligations, and proof evidence.
+The next step is making those facts easy for agents, CI, a…

 CommitLLM: How to Verify an LLM Inference